evolvingstuff/vdw2/content/posts/us-rda-vitamin-d-math-mistakes-cost-the-world-about-one-trillion-dollars-annually.md

 ---

-#### US food lables now state: need <a href="/posts/vitamin-d-food-labeling-requirements-by-fda-may-20161200-iu-of-vitamin-d-per-3000-calories" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D food labeling requirements by FDA – May 2016|1200 IU of Vitamin D per 3,000 calories">Vitamin D food labeling requirements by FDA – May 2016|1200 IU of Vitamin D per 3,000 calories</a>
+#### US food lables now state: need <a href="/posts/vitamin-d-food-labeling-requirements-by-fda" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D food labeling requirements by FDA – May 2016">1200 IU of Vitamin D per 3,000 calories</a>

 ---